D. B. Cooper: Search for ransom money

-A month after the hijacking, the FBI distributed lists of the ransom serial numbers to financial institutions, casinos, racetracks, businesses with routine transactions involving large amounts of cash, and to law-enforcement agencies around the world.
-Northwest Orient offered a reward of 15% of the recovered money, to a maximum of $25,000.
+One month after the hijacking, the FBI distributed lists of the ransom serial numbers to financial institutions, casinos, racetracks, businesses with routine transactions involving large amounts of cash and to law-enforcement agencies around the world.
+Northwest Orient Airlines offered a reward of 15% of the recovered money, to a maximum of $25,000.
 In early 1972, U.S. Attorney General John N. Mitchell released the serial numbers to the general public.
 Two men used counterfeit $20 bills printed with Cooper serial numbers to swindle $30,000 from a Newsweek reporter named Karl Fleming in exchange for an interview with a man they falsely claimed was the hijacker.

 In early 1973, with the ransom money still missing, The Oregon Journal republished the serial numbers and offered $1,000 to the first person to turn in a ransom bill to the newspaper or any FBI field office.
 In Seattle, the Post-Intelligencer made a similar offer with a $5,000 reward.
 The offers remained in effect until Thanksgiving 1974 although, despite several near matches reported, no genuine bills were found.
-In 1975, Northwest Orient's insurer, Global Indemnity Co., complied with an order from the Minnesota Supreme Court and paid the airline's $180,000 claim on the ransom money.
+In 1975, Northwest Orient Airlines's insurer, Global Indemnity Co., complied with an order from the Minnesota Supreme Court and paid the airline's $180,000 claim on the ransom money.

 Later developments

 Analysis of the flight data indicated the first estimated location of Cooper's landing zone was inaccurate.
 Captain Scott—who was flying the aircraft manually because of Cooper's speed and altitude demands—determined the flight path was farther east than initially reported.
-Additional data provided by Continental Airlines pilot Tom Bohan—who was flying four minutes behind Flight 305—led the FBI to recalculate their estimates for Cooper's drop zone.
-Bohan noted the FBI's calculations for Cooper's drop zone were based on incorrectly-recorded wind direction, and therefore the FBI's estimates were inaccurate.
+Additional data provided by Continental Airlines pilot Tom Bohan—who was flying four minutes behind Flight 305—led the FBI to recalculate its estimates for Cooper's drop zone.
+Bohan observed the FBI's calculations for Cooper's drop zone were based on incorrectly recorded wind direction, and therefore the FBI's estimates were inaccurate.

 Based on Bohan's data and subsequent recalculations of the flight path, the FBI determined Cooper's drop zone was probably over the Washougal River watershed.
 In 1986, FBI Agent Ralph Himmelsbach wrote, "I have to confess, if I were going to look for Cooper...
 I would head for the Washougal."
-The Washougal Valley and the surrounding areas have been repeatedly searched but no discoveries traceable to the hijacking have been reported, and the FBI believes any remaining physical clues were probably destroyed in the 1980 eruption of Mount St. Helens.
+The Washougal Valley and the surrounding areas were repeatedly searched but no discoveries traceable to the hijacking have been reported, and the FBI believes any remaining physical clues were probably destroyed in the 1980 eruption of Mount St. Helens.